berlinplan/berlinplan.github.io/readme.md

 ## Why do ideological groups like IRGC Quds, ISIS, and Al-Qaida surpass modern armies?

-> Strong values and flexible structures in ideological groups compared to hierarchical pathocratic armies with conflicting morals.
+> Strong values and flexible structures define ideological groups, contrasting with the conflicting morals of hierarchical modern armies.

 ## Are residents of modern Societies like Germany a "Society"?